RSPCA Admit Spaying and Castrating Puppies At Six Weeks Please sign my Petition to stop this barbaric practice

 To be protected from pain, injury, suffering and disease

-How can an animal display normal behaviour patterns, if three of the most important hormones more maturity and bone growth are removed or reduced at this age?
+How can an animal display normal behaviour patterns, if three of the most important hormones that create both physical and mental maturity are removed or reduced at this age?

-How can a dog be protected from pain and injury when the hormones that allows normal bone growth are removed at such a young age.
+How can a dog be protected from pain and injury when the hormones that allow normal bone and muscle growth are removed at such a young age.

 This is not just a national disgrace, I believe it shows a woeful lack of knowledge on how and when animals, and in particular dogs mature both physically and psychologically.